 Nova Scotia’s Old Town of Lunenburg joined the list of UNESCO World Heritage Sites in Canada in 1995.
 This picturesque little town stands as a well-preserved model of 18th century British colonial urban planning.
 This involved imposing a pre-designed model of a town on a new settlement, regardless of the topography.

 With straight streets and square corners, Luneburg still looks the way it was created, back in 1753.
 Here you’ll also find diversified and well-preserved architecture spanning 250 years.
 The old town has about 400 major buildings, almost all of them made of wood and colourfully painted.
 About 70 per cent of them are from the 18th and 19th centuries.

 Red Bay Basque Whaling Station (2013)

 Whale oil was a highly prized commodity in Europe during the 16th and 17th centuries.
 The oil was used as fuel for lamps, additive for paints, soap and even as a lubricant for leather products.
-Between 1540s and 1600s, thousands of men from southern France and northern Spain travelled each year to the shores of eastern Canada.
+Between the 1540s and 1600s, thousands of men from southern France and northern Spain traveled each year to the shores of eastern Canada.
 This was where they hunted for whales and set up a whaling station.